 This is one of the most exciting CFPs I ever worked with – one on “Games for Learning and Dialogue in Humanitarian Logistics“.
 Whether you are into board games, role games, video games, apps, serious games or business simulations, this is something to you.
 Start developing and testing games in humanitarian logistics!
 Who knows, perhaps some day boardgamegeek, metacritic, or gamerankings will pick up the discussion from here – but first it is time to write an academic article – or at least time to play with the idea

-Posted in Supply Chain Management, Education & Management Development, Humanitarian supply chains, Socks and sandals, Academic journals, Call for papers, Popular science, Logistics
+Posted in Academic journals, Call for papers, Education & Management Development, Humanitarian supply chains, Logistics, Popular science, Socks and sandals, Supply Chain Management

 Tagged apps, board game, business simulation, crazy ideas, game, humanitarian logistics, innovation, logistics education, role game, serious game, supply chain, video game